craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Actstow.md

 Because this "family" style operation is so common in Actstow, specialists have an easier time hiding their secrets from spies and competitors.

-Actstow does mint its own coins, but Prosper's coins are accepted for their full value here.
+Actstow does mint its own coins, but both Prosper's and the Church's coins are accepted for their full value here.

 ### Textiles
 Linen and Fine Leathers are the only truly acceptable clothing materials in Actstow.
 Feathers are a common filigree.

 Hemp is a poor dwarves' material, more used for containing than wearing.

-Farms of domesticated Wurm make many colors dye, but the Pure Whites and Blacks are extremely rare in Actstow.
+Farms of domesticated Wurm make many muted colors dye, but the Pure Whites and Blacks are extremely rare in Actstow.

 ### Preservation
-What is being preserved, how, with what, in where?
-Are these methods suitable for the climate?
-How good is it?
-How do people get through winter?

 Actstow's climate is controlled, and magically maintained iceboxes are accessible to the upper middle class.
 Salted meats and Canned fruits and vegetables are extremely common in Actstow to those that cannot afford to keep ice.

 ### Containers
 Many containers are metal or glass, and re-usability is a prime directive when crafting containers.

 The people of Actstow generally use metal, preferring to keep their secrets.
 Wooden and Ceramic containers are acceptable, cheaper alternatives to the finer metallic dishes.

 ### Mining
 Anything and everything can be mined in the [[Actstow Hills]], but many things are rarer than others.
 Durandurm is extremely rare even compared to other gem rarities.